ShrivatsAgrawal/Predictive-Analytics---NYC-Motor-Collisions/README.md

 [![Product Name Screen Shot][product-screenshot]](https://anushkasandesara.medium.com/predictive-analytics-on-nyc-collision-data-9f06c94140f2)

-Is NYC a secure walking city?
-Are people frightened of getting hit by cars?
-Which borough has deadly collisions?
-Are motorists injured more than cyclists?
-How many of injuries result in deadly deaths?

-Considering many situations above, will the collisions result in injuries and deaths of people?
-We believe we can reduce injuries and deaths by utilizing the open data available and help users with effective insights beforehand and factors resulting in collisions.

 A New York Times [article](https://www.nytimes.com/2021/09/30/nyregion/traffic-deaths-nyc.html) reported that streets in New York have grown more precarious because deaths and fatalities due to traffic collisions have risen 10.5 percent to 8,730 in the first 3 months of 2021 from 7,900 deaths in the same period in 2020.
 As New York city is home to more than 8 million people and approximately 45 million people visit every year the traffic will surge which can cause more collisions.
 The objective of this project is to <b>gather insights, perform comprehensive exploratory data analysis to understand the relationship between various features of the dataset and use them to make better machine learning predictive models.</b>